nayr31/TTRPG-Stuff/10 🧙 Player Campaigns/🧛 Thicc/Sessions/Session 01.md

 [[Gek]] and [[Philomena]] do a performance and stuff, get some monies

 [[Truman]] and [[Monty]] arrive on a boat in the afternoon

+[[Satin Coven]] is guarding an area, seems to be a murder of some kind

+A young girl mutters near the corpse